iaifi/astro-ml-hackathon-2024/README.md

 ### 5. Super resolution everything
 **Facilitator: Yueying Ni**

-Enhancing the resolution of simulations that are too expensive to run at high resolution, for example hydrodynamical simulations of galaxy formation or galaxy images from real observations.
+Enhance the resolution of simulations that are too expensive to run at high resolution.
+Or enhance the resolution of galaxy images for the real observations.
+Also welcome to bring your own datasets for super resolution!

 [Repository for starter material](https://github.com/yueyingn/ML-Hackathon-2024/tree/main)